Exponential utility maximization in small/large financial markets: Closed form solution for optimal portfolios under exponential utility

-Due to (\ref{Wxy}), we can calculate the expected utility $EU(W(y))$ in the $y-$co-ordinate system.
-Below we obtain an expression that relates $EU(W)$ to the Laplace transformation of the mixing distribution $Z$ as follows. \begin{lemma} We have
+and when the investment opportunity set consists of the above stated $d+1$ assets.
+Below we obtain an expression that relates $EU(W)$ to the Laplace transformation of the mixing distribution $Z$ as in (\ref{L3}) below.
+First observe that we have